 Over the years the original design was improved many times.
 A moving metal frame in the finder construction for instance made sure that parallax was avoided.
 What remained was that the viewing lens is looking at the object from a slightly higher point of view than the taking lens.
 In close-up situations this results in an exposure from a slightly different angle.
 All these refinements were patented and kept Franke & Heidecke well ahead of competitors.

 To compete with the successful Hasselblad MF single lens reflex camera Rollei introduced the S(ingle) L(ens) 66 in 1966.
 Like its competitor it is a fully mechanical camera.
 The SL 66 had a focal plane shutter, a close focusing bellows and limited Scheimpflug adjustment.
 Lenses could be reversely mounted for better close focus performance.
 Despite these advantages the head started Hassy 500 C could not be overtaken.
 Also the latter camera is more compact.
 For MF macro photography the SL 66 still is the camera to use.
-More information on this line of cameras can be found at a separate page.
+More information on the SL 66 line of cameras can be found at a separate page.

 The SL 35, a 35 mm single lens reflex, was inspired by the success of the Asahi Pentax and others.
 This site does not deal with this range of cameras.
-You can find information at my friend Carlos’s blog.
+You can find excellent information on the Rollei SL 35 at my friend Carlos’s blog.